open/close all folders

 - In Rory's freshman year at college, her grandmother wanted to make her into a princess to introduce Rory to Emily's friends' sons.
 She even wore a tiara for the occasion.
 She was hugely embarrassed when she realized that she's the only woman among bunch of men.

-- In Merlin, Gwen impersonated Morgana in one season 2 ep, after she and Morgana were captured by bandits.
-Morgana escaped and the henchman taking Gwen back begged her to impersonate Morgana in fear that the leader, Hengist, would kill him if he didn't bring back Morgana.
+- In Merlin (2008), Gwen impersonated Morgana in one season 2 ep, after she and Morgana were captured by bandits.
+Morgana escaped and the henchman taking Gwen back begged her to impersonate Morgana for fear that the leader, Hengist, would kill him if he didn't bring back Morgana.

 - 2nd edition Dungeons & Dragons had the spell Kiss of Sharess which could have this effect.

 - In Infinite Space, in order to get somebody from the LMC who is willing to hear about Lugovalos threat, Nia disguises herself as a representative from Lanco Warship Manufacturing (using the dress that Yuri bought for her) to attend the conference at Zefiro.
 And a few hours later into the game, we learn that she was a princess...